Telenovela Channel: COVID-19 pandemic programming interruption (2020)

+New titles and new normal programming (2021–2023)

-In February 2021, TeleNovela Channel premiered two new programs: Sightless Love and Fall Into Temptation.
-It was then followed by My Husband's Family in May, Lying Heart in June and the 2 telenovelas, The Candidate and In Love with Ramón in July.
-In celebration of its 10th Anniversary, the channel launched three new shows in October, I Plead Guilty, It Had to Be You and Papa a Toda Madre.
+In February 2021, Telenovela Channel premiered two new programs: Sightless Love and Fall Into Temptation.
+It was then followed by My Husband's Family in May, Lying Heart in June and the two telenovelas, The Candidate and In Love with Ramón in July.
+In celebration of its 10th anniversary, the channel launched three new shows in October, I Plead Guilty, It Had to Be You and Papa a Toda Madre.

-Currently aired programs

-Telenovelas

-Note: All telenovelas are dubbed in English audio.